flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vertical-guidance/overview.md

 ## Overview

-Vertical guidance in the A320 supports the flight crew by providing guidance or automations for the vertical flight paths during a flight.
-This reduces the workload of the flight crew and allows for a nearly fully automated flight in combination with Lateral Guidance and Managed Speed.
+Vertical guidance in the A320 relieves the workload of the flight crew by providing guidance or automations for the vertical flight paths during a flight.
+This adds significantly to the safety of flights and allows for a nearly fully automated flight in combination with Lateral Guidance and Managed Speed.

+Vertical guidance is managed by the Flight Management Guidance Systems (FMGS), in particular, the Flight Guidance Computer (FGC) which controls the Flight Directors (FD), the Autopilots (AP), and the Autothrust (A/THR).

 Vertical guidance is available for TAKEOFF, CLIMB, CRUISE, DESCENT, and APPROACH phases of the flight plan.
 The flight planning capability lets the pilot enter published departure, arrival, and approach segments with individual pseudo waypoints that include speed/altitude constraints.
 These constraints, as well as the entered cruise altitude and cost index, define the vertical profile.

-Vertical guidance is managed by the Flight Management Guidance Systems (FMGS), in particular, the Flight Guidance Computer (FGC) which controls the Flight Directors (FD), the Autopilots (AP), and the Autothrust (A/THR).

 !!! warning "Real Life and Online ATC Considerations"
     It is the sole responsibility of the pilot to conduct proper flight planning and execution.
 It is not sufficient to solely rely on the automatic aircraft guidance and indications.
-All indications and guidance need to be reconfirmed by the flight crew with their own calculations.<p/> This is especially true for indications like the **Top of Descent** which typically does not account for likely ATC interventions and often lead to late descents preventing ATC from issuing approach shortcuts and may even lead to forced holds to lose altitude.<p/>
+All indications and guidance need to be monitored and reconfirmed by the flight crew at all times.<p/> This is especially true for Auto Flight where the flight crew must monitor all instruments and the flight in general constantly and they must be able to take over the flight manually at any moment.<p/>
     Always remember Airbus' Golden Rules:<p/>
     ![img.png](../../../assets/advanced-guides/vnav/goldenrules.png)